 Manage State Across LWC Components with State Managers (Beta)

-State management for Lightning Web Components (LWC) is a forthcoming feature designed to help developers group and manage data and its related logic more effectively within their applications.
+State management in Lightning Web Components (LWC) helps you group and manage data and its related logic more effectively within your apps.
 A state manager provides a structured way to handle application state, making it easier to share data across components, manage complex data interactions, and separate data concerns from presentation logic.

-As applications grow in complexity, it can be challenging to manage the flow of data, ensure components react appropriately to changes, and keep your codebase clean.
+As apps grow in complexity, it can be challenging to manage the flow of data, ensure that components react appropriately to changes, and keep your codebase clean.
 LWC state management offers an idiomatic, LWC-native solution to these problems by introducing the concept of state managers.

 A state manager is essentially a dedicated JavaScript module that encapsulates a related set of data (the "state") and the functions (or "actions") that operate on that data.
 This approach allows you to decouple your data logic from your component's rendering logic, leading to more organized, maintainable, and testable code.